High Functioning Autism and Other Types of Autism

 No two people with autism have the same symptoms and behavior.
 And because there are so many variables involved in autism diagnosis, the way each person experiences and exhibits autism can be very different.
-There are varying diagnoses within the category of autism in addition to high functioning autism to include classic autism, Asperger’s syndrome, Pervasive Developmental Disorder – Not Otherwise Specified (PDD-NOS), also known as atypical autism.
+There are varying diagnoses within the category of autism in addition to high functioning autism to include classic autism, Asperger’s syndrome, pathological demand avoidance, Pervasive Developmental Disorder – Not Otherwise Specified (PDD-NOS), also known as atypical autism.
 Sometimes doctors will indicate a child has mild or severe autism or even mention Broad Autism Phenotype.
 Let’s take a look at what these terms mean.

 What are the most common characteristics of autism?
 The core symptoms are:

 - Restricted or repetitive behaviors

 People with autism can also have sensory and eating issues.
 They can be highly sensitive to loud noises, bright lights, and certain textures in clothing.
 Some cases of autism may manifest other physical symptoms such as seizures, chronic constipation, and diarrhea.

 Some people with autism can communicate verbally while others cannot.
 However, both verbal and non-verbal people with autism can have a hard time:

 - Recognizing own emotions

 - Saying what they feel

 - Asking for help

 - Taking turns when talking to people